Merge multiple layers into one

 - In the Field Properties window, click OK.

-- In the Geoprocessing pane, leave the Add source information to output check box unchecked.
+- In the Geoprocessing pane, under Field Map, leave the Add source information to output check box unchecked.

 - Click Run.

-The NorwayLand_Merge layer on the map refreshes.
+The tool runs and the NorwayLand_Merge layer refreshes in the Contents pane.
 Because you did not change the Output Dataset name, the one you created earlier was overwritten.
-This time it covers all of the islands.

 - Open the attribute table for the NorwayLand_Merge layer.